Estimating Long-term Heterogeneous Dose-response Curve: Generalization Bound Leveraging Optimal Transport Weights: Proposed Method

 The proof can be found in Appendix \ref{proof: ot1}.
+The separable assumption is widely used to simplify the optimal transport problem \cite{courty2017joint, kim2022conditional}, and many distances such as the Manhattan distance and the squared Euclidean distance are separable.
 Theorem \ref{theorem: ot1} shows that the conditional OT distance can be bounded by the OT distance between the corresponding joint distributions, which motivates us to learn weights $\w_o$ by minimizing the upper bound $OT(P(\S, \X, A|G=o), P(\S, \X, A|G=e))$ instead of the infeasible $OT^{con}_{\x, a}$.
-And when $n_o\to \infty$, the convergence property $OT^{con}_{\x, a}\to 0$ means that the probability measure $\w_o$ of the observational distribution $P^{\w_o}(\S|\X, A, G=o)$ will converge to that of experimental distribution $P(\S|\X, A, G=e)$, ensuring HDRC identifiable based on Proposition \ref{pro: reweight unconf}.
+And when $n_o\to \infty$, $OT^{con}_{\x, a}\to 0$ means that the probability measure $\w_o$ of the observational distribution $P^{\w_o}(\S|\X, A, G=o)$ will converge to that of experimental distribution $P(\S|\X, A, G=e)$, ensuring HDRC identifiable based on Proposition \ref{pro: reweight unconf}.

-\textbf{The Second Challenge} While we solve the problem of conditional OT, another challenge emerges.
-Specifically, solving $OT(P(\S, \X, A|G=o), P(\S, \X, A|G=e))$ will cause a high computational cost since the whole optimized transport matrix $\Gamma\in \bR^{n_o\times n_e}$ at each iteration can be large with the large size of observational dataset $n_o$.
-Additionally, optimizing the whole matrix at each iteration is also not suitable for a deep learning framework that is based on mini-batch training.
-To tackle this challenge, inspired by \cite{yang2023prototypical}, we propose a mini-batch OT based on a randomly sub-sampled observational dataset and provide its theoretical analysis as follows: \begin{definition} Consider two empirical distributions $\alpha$ and $\beta$ with $n$ and $m$ units, we assume the batch size $b$ of the first distribution $\alpha$ satisfy $b\mid n$ and let $ k=n/b$ be the number of batches.
+\textbf{The Second Challenge.} While we solve the problem of conditional OT, another challenge about intensive computation emerges.
+Specifically, solving $OT(P(\S, \X, A|G=o), P(\S, \X, A|G=e))$ will cause a high computational cost since the whole optimized transport matrix $\Gamma\in \bR^{n_o\times n_e}$ at each iteration can be large with the large size of whole observational data $n_o$.
+Additionally, optimizing the whole matrix at each iteration is also not suitable for the mini-batch training manner of deep learning.
+To tackle this challenge, inspired by \cite{yang2023prototypical}, we propose a mini-batch OT based on randomly sub-sampled observational data and provide its theoretical analysis as follows: \begin{definition} Consider two empirical distributions $\alpha$ and $\beta$ with $n$ and $m$ units, we assume the batch size $b$ of the first distribution $\alpha$ satisfy $b\mid n$ and let $ k=n/b$ be the number of batches.
 Let $\mathcal{B}_{i}$ be index set of the $i$-th batch in $\alpha$ and the corresponding empirical distribution is $\alpha_{\mathcal{B}_i}$, then the mini-batch OT problem is defined as: \begin{small}